Contact

 Category:

-Last year I wrote about the communication cadence and in particular the daily feature wall stand up that was the heartbeat of the EDW Agile Release Train.
-Recently I received an email from someone who had read this post and wanted to know more.
-As he quite rightly pointed out the "post lacked the details to effectively implement a similar event but it sounded really worthwhile."
+Last year, I wrote about the communication cadence and, in particular, the daily feature wall stand-up that was the heartbeat of the EDW Agile Release Train.
+Recently, I received an email from someone who had read this post and wanted to know more.
+As he quite rightly pointed out, the "post lacked the details to implement a similar event effectively, but it sounded really worthwhile."

 An early version of the Feature Wall with a 10 iteration view of capacity